Psychtoolbox-3/psychtoolbox-3.github.com/docs/SetStereoSideBySideParameters.md

 'leftOffset' = Top-Left [x,y] offset of left eye framebuffer in relative
 coordinates [0,0] == top-left of framebuffer, [1,0] == 1 stereo window
-width to the right, [2,0] == 2 stereo window width to the right etc.
+width to the right, [2,0] == 2 stereo window width to the right etc. This
+is the case if the optional parameter 'offsetUnit' is omitted, empty, or
+set to 'windowsizes'.
+Otherwise the unit for 'leftOffset' and 'rightOffset'
+is selected by the 'offsetUnit' parameter.

 'leftScale' = Scaling of left eye image buffer.
 E.g., [1,1] == Don't
 scale.
 [0.75, 0.5] scale to 75% of original width, 50% of original